CSE237SP2021/project-cardgameapp/README.txt

 Is there anything that you implemented but doesn't currently work?

 We realized the make 21 was too complicated and that was the only thing not completed.
-Other than that everythink should world.
+Other than that, everything should work.

 What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)